nicholaswmin/automap/benchmark/bench/README.md

 ... and so on...
 ```

-In the above example:

-- `Task A 1`, the 1st cycle of `"Task A"` which took: `9.86 ms`
-- `Task A 2`, the 2nd cycle of `"Task A"` which took: `9.36 ms`
-- `Task B 1`, the 1st cycle of `"Task B"` which took: `8.12 ms`

-and so on ...

 ## Capturing measurements

 The total durations of each task cycle and the overall duration of the task
 itself are captured automatically.

-Most probably, you'd also want to capture the durations of *specific*
+On top of that, it's likely you'd also want to capture the durations of
-functions or steps within each task, so you can figure out where most of the
+*specific* functions or steps within each task, so you can figure out where
-time is spent.
+most of the time is spent.

 In this case, you can use the following [Performance Measurement][perf-hooks]
 methods: